Rear-End Collision Car Accidents

 Multiple Rear-End Collision Fault

 When multiple cars are involved in an accident, it becomes more complicated to determine fault.
-It’s likely that multiple drivers will be held at fault because Texas is not a no-fault state, and it is a comparative negligence state.
-Comparative negligence essentially assigns a percentage of fault to the drivers involved in a car accident.
+It’s likely that multiple drivers will be held at fault because Texas is not a no-fault state, and it is a modified comparative negligence state.
+Modified comparative negligence essentially assigns a percentage of fault to the drivers involved in a car accident.
 If someone decides to sue for car accident damages, the plaintiff must be found less than 50% at fault for the wreck to receive compensation.

 In most cases, the driver in front of a multiple-car collision will not be at fault; however, the same guidelines listed above may cause them to be assigned at least part of the blame.
 On the other hand, the rearmost driver in the multi-car collision will likely be assigned the majority of the blame for the vehicle wreck.